 10. Walking Keeps Rhythm

 If you can walk, do it.
 It keeps the body loose, the head clear, and the swing in sync.
+Walking encourages a steady tempo throughout the round, helping you arrive at each shot relaxed, focused, and ready to make your best swing.

 11. Listen to Early Stiffness